 One of the most important things to remember during your Balkan travel is that unlike the rest of Europe where trains tend to be more efficient than buses; in the Balkans buses are nearly always the best way to get around.

-This is particularly true for Albania, Bosnia, Croatia, Serbia, Kosovo and Macedonia where the train network is practically non-existent.
+This is particularly true for Albania, Bosnia, Croatia, Serbia, Kosovo and North Macedonia where the train network is practically non-existent.
 While there are some trains in Bulgaria, buses tend to be cheaper, more comfortable, and often times faster — particularly in the summer months where air conditioning can be a welcome relief from the Balkan heat.

 When travelling across countries in the Balkans, it is worth considering taking a private shuttle bus which can be slightly more expensive than a public bus, but often have fewer hassles as they drop you off door-to-door and have fewer people that need to get across the border.